Support NEFA's Work

 The NSW Government has established an Independent Forestry Panel (IFP) to make recommendations on the future of forestry sometime this year.
 This is the only chance we will have in this term of the Minns Government to get a commitment to end logging of public native forests.
 Public submissions have now closed, with over 1,600 submissions, most calling for an end to public native forest logging.
 The IFP have submitted their summary of submissions and presentations to a government steering committee who will consider this along with other inputs, it will then be up to the Government to make a decision, so it is important that we take the opportunity to make representations to the Premier and key ministers, and it is also worth lobbying your local member.

 In 2015 the NSW ALP committed to creating the Great Koala National Park, including 176,000 ha of State forests.
-Since the Minns Government was elected in 2023 they have allowed logging to continue while they assessed the environmental and economic values.
-Their assessment was completed last year and a decision was promised by the end of the year.
-Regrettably we are still waiting for the decision to be announced while the logging continues.
-Please keep the pressure on Environment Minister Penny Sharpe, and Premier Chris Minns, to give Koalas, and the other 108 threatened species that inhabit these forests, a future.
+After the Minns Government was elected in 2023 they allowed logging to continue while they assessed the environmental and economic values.
+Their assessment was completed in December 2024 and ever since the Government had been saying the park would be created soon, while the logging continued.
+Finally in September 2025 the government announced they will create the full park - once they sort out whether they can get carbon credits.
+Meanwhile a moratorium on logging has been implemented.

-A new assessment by NEFA ‘Accelerating Logging Within the Great Koala National Park’ identifies the net areas of native forest in the Great Koala National Park logged as:
+An assessment of logging up until December 2024 by NEFA ‘Accelerating Logging Within the Great Koala National Park’ identified the net areas of native forest in the Great Koala National Park logged as:

 • 20,630 ha logged in 98 months since ALP’s 2015 commitment to protect the Great Koala National Park up until the March 2023 election

-Please take the time to add your voice to ours.
-A briefing note is Why we need a Great Koala National Park .
-See NEFA's more detailed November presentation to the NSW Government here.
+See NEFA's briefing note Why we need a Great Koala National Park .
+See NEFA's more detailed November 2024 presentation to the NSW Government here.

 In an effort to scare the government, the loggers are claiming grossly inflated impacts if the park is declared.
 In 2022/23 the Forestry Corporation lost $3.4 million logging koala's homes in the park, all to support some 180 jobs, yet the loggers are claiming 2,200 jobs are at stake and demanding $1,356 million over 5years.
 See Industry's Structural Adjustment Claims Unsupported.